Mechanical Engineering Undergraduate Program

 “When I graduated high school, all I knew was that I loved math.
 I ended up choosing UA’s mechanical engineering program and haven’t looked back.
 It is the broadest engineering major with tons of opportunities after I graduate.”

 —Jasmine Zogheib, majoring in Mechanical Engineering

 Curriculum guides & courses

-The mechanical engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, and has specific program educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.
+The BS in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, https://www.abet.org, under the General Criteria and Program Criteria for Mechanical and Similarly Named Engineering Programs Program Criteria.
+The program has specific educational objectives and student outcomes that prepare graduates to enter the professional practice of engineering.